seanmcneil/Spitfire/README.md

 ```
 ## Performance Considerations

-Be aware that the image array to feed the writer can start to get immense, easily exceeding 1GB of RAM
+Be aware that the image array to feed the writer can start to get immense, easily exceeding 1GB of RAM.
+Be mindful of this when creating videos, otherwise you run the risk of crashing due to memory usage.
+A general rule of thumb would be to keep your video clips under one minute, but this will vary based on the size of images and device.

 ## Requirements
 - iOS 11.0+